 I was so relieved!!

-The only reason I’m telling you this is that we all get into these kind of situations, if you push through it great things are to come.
+The only reason I’m telling you this is that we all get into this kind of situations if you push through it great things are to come.

 We all run into problems and issues, it’s how you deal with them that defines the future